 3. Efficiency in design, sustainability, and use should be a goal for new facility development.
 Building design and function must promote flexibility to accommodate a variety of uses and interior spatial changes.
-New facilities should be built for a 50-year life span.
+New facilities should be built for a 50-year life span, with periodic upgrades occurring over that time to improve the sustainability and usability of the building.

-4. Alternatives to construction of new space should include such considerations as innovative use of alternative hours, telecommuting, night court, kiosks, distributed service locations, and pursue technologically feasible alternative.
+4. Alternatives to construction of new space should include such considerations as innovative use of alternative hours, telecommuting, night court, kiosks, distributed service locations, and pursuit of technologically feasible alternatives.

 5. Public-private partnerships should be examined for their potential to offset costs and improve efficiency.